BLUE HORIZON, BOOK 2

 Conn stood, unmoving, as the helicraft turned to the side.
 A uniformed coyote stood in an open bay door in it, flashing her badge with one hand on her pistol.
 She winced at the sight of it and its dark, lifeless eyes.
 The Kastan cocked its head to one side, looking at her curiously, and she jammed a finger at the ground, demanding again that it come down to the surface.
 It cupped a hand to one long, tapered ear as if to say it could not hear her, and pulled a slender device from its case on the back of its neck.
 With a flick of its wrist, a cascade of hot, green light flashed in its hand, and it hurled the flare at the helicopter.

 Too late, she saw the weapons of the black ship arc toward them, trained on the green light.
-Conn fell to one knee as blisters of rapid laser fire spat out of the guns on either side of the lone figure, slashing through the night air and slamming into the hulk of the helicraft.
+Conn fell to one knee as blisters of rapid energy fire spat out of the guns on either side of the lone figure, slashing through the night air and slamming into the hulk of the helicraft.
 Rocking off their axis, the rotor blades ground to a halt and splintered, gears screaming with effort.
 The engines sputtered, fingers of electricity gripping around it as it plummeted down to smash in a boiling cloud of flame below.

 The dark-eyed warrior moved controls on the panel before it, igniting a particular cell that had been acquired from the devastated hulk of Sagan’s Basilisk.
 Conn had found the compartmentalized Vault technology stolen from Natasha to be useful in its tasks.
 It cut travel time from weeks to seconds, and its missions had the feel of randomness that it enjoyed.
 To be everywhere at once was a killer’s dream.